 I’m often asked about what clients/students can expect when the biggies, ie Uranus, Neptune and Pluto, cross the Imum Coeli or I.C.
 Well, here is an account of one person’s experiences, ie mine!
 Do not worry, those of you in the throes of one of those heavy duty, life changing transits.
 I’ve had all of them cross my I.C and I’m still here…( as far as I know…)

 Although this article was written and published in the mid/late 1990s I thought it was worth posting again on “Astrology: Questions and Answers”.. for my new readers.
-It’s been the most-read-ever article both here, and on my other blog, now an archive, ‘Writing from the Twelfth House‘.
+It’s been the most-read-ever article both here, and on ‘Writing from the Twelfth House‘.

 It would be most interesting, and educational for other readers, if any of you felt like sharing YOUR experiences regarding any of those great collective planets crossing the I.C. point.